 Join this small group guided minibus tour to travel the full circle around Iceland in 8 days.
 Explore and experience the country's most iconic natural attractions.
-This tour is tailored to travelers who are looking to maximize their vacation time by experiencing the full breadth of Iceland's unmatched diversity.
+This tour is tailored to travelers looking to maximize their vacation time by enjoying the full breadth of Iceland's unmatched diversity.

 From the snow-wreathed mountains of the Eastfjords to the rugged, dried lava fields of the Snaefellsnes Peninsula, there's no telling of the adventure that awaits.
 Throughout this 8-day winter journey, you will visit numerous towns and coastal villages, discover charming lakes, marvel at cascading waterfalls, and so much more.

 You will even spend time in all three of Iceland's wondrous national parks.
-For landscape photographers and nature lovers, these regions offer a fantastic opportunity to revel in incredible landscapes and geology.
+These regions offer a fantastic opportunity to revel in incredible landscapes and geology for landscape photographers and nature lovers.

 On top of all of this, many life-changing activities are included in the price of this tour.
 An ice cave exploration, a trek to an active volcano; a hike upon the surface of a glacier; and a breathtaking whale-watching excursion are all part of the package.

-This is a guided tour, meaning there will be plenty of opportunities to soak up the Icelandic culture, ask questions and garner a real understanding of the geological makeup and natural phenomena that make the country so attractive.
-You'll not only be shown around but get the most out of every experience as you explore the wonders of Iceland.
+Because this is a guided tour, there will be plenty of opportunities to soak up the Icelandic culture, ask questions and garner a better understanding of the geological makeup and natural phenomena that make the country so attractive.
+As such, you'll get the most out of every experience as you explore the wonders of Iceland.

 Every night will conclude with a possible display of the celestial phenomenon, the Northern Lights.
 Their appearance can never be guaranteed, but exploring the country in wintertime is your best chance of spotting them.
 You will also rest at the end of each day at the best available accommodation available throughout your entire stay.